nodatime/nodatime/src/NodaTime.Web/Markdown/1.0.x/concepts.md

 Periods and durations
 ---------------------

 There are two similar types in Noda Time used to represent "lengths of time".
 The simplest is [`Duration`][Duration] which is equivalent to [`TimeSpan`][TimeSpan] in the BCL.
-This is a fixed number of ticks - it's the same length of time wherever its applied. `Duration` is used for arithmetic on `Instant` and `DateTime` values.
+This is a fixed number of ticks - it's the same length of time wherever it's applied. `Duration` is used for arithmetic on `Instant` and `ZonedDateTime` values.

 A more complex type is [`Period`][Period], which is a set of values associated with different calendar-based periods: years, months, weeks, days, hours, minutes and so on.
 Some of these periods represent different lengths of time depending on what they're applied to - if you add "one month" to January 1st, that's going to be 31 days long.
 Adding the same period to February 1st will give a shorter length of time - which then depends on whether the year is a leap year or not.
-Periods based on smaller units (hours, minutes and so on) will always represent the same length of time, but they're still available within periods. [`Period`][Period] is used for arithmetic on locally-based values (`LocalDateTime`, `LocalDate`, `LocalTime`).
+Periods based on smaller units (hours, minutes and so on) will always represent the same length of time, but they're still available within periods. `Period` is used for arithmetic on locally-based values (`LocalDateTime`, `LocalDate`, `LocalTime`).

 See the [arithmetic](arithmetic) page for more information.